sanfinity-Iot/openremote/User-Guide:-Velbus-Agent-(TCP-or-Serial).md

 | `timeInjectionInterval` | Time injection interval (s) - as Velbus doesn't have RTC or support daylight saving time so this should be set to about 1hr | [Positive Integer](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/value/ValueType.java#L83) | Y |

 ## Agent link
-For attributes linked to a Velbus agent, the following describes the supported agent link fields which are in addition to the standard [Agent Link](./User-Guide:-Agent-Overview#agent-links) fields:
+For attributes linked to this agent, the following describes the supported agent link fields which are in addition to the standard [Agent Link](./User-Guide:-Agent-Overview#agent-links) fields:

 | Field | Description | Value type | Required |
 | ------------- | ------------- | ------------- | ------------- |